saikumar1767/RenewableEnergyAnalytics/README.md

            - python createdb.py (This creates a db named Users.db in same folder and also creates a table "user").
            - Now, to insert a record user record, you can manually send username, email and password in body of POST API (URL: localhost:<port_no>/register) using app like Postman API to mimic frontend registration (Because password will be hashed and stored in table).
-           - Don't use spaces in between while giving username.
+           - Note: Don't use spaces in between while giving username.
       - To add dummy data, add data into energyData.csv which has following Columns:
            - timestamp (In UTC format)
            - username (unique and not null)